 Real cards created by real people like you!

-Next on the list was finding Halloween card ideas.
+Next on the list was looking for Halloween card ideas.
 Lindsey says, “I was looking at several websites for a photo card that was modern, clean and simple – yet fun and really highlighted the photo – and Pear Tree Greetings was the only site that had options that worked for what I was looking for.”
-Excellent choice, Lindsey with our Striped Halloween Greeting – Halloween Photo Card.
+Excellent choice, Lindsey, with our Striped Halloween Greeting Halloween photo cards.
 And we love that your photo is black and white, which makes the card the perfect Halloween-y combination of black and orange.

 You may not have thought about sending out Halloween photo cards, but as Lindsey will tell you, “it’s a fun way to send family members a recent photo and certainly is a nice memento to have that shows my son’s growth over his first year.
 Thanksgiving and Christmas cards are next!”

 Keep reading our blog for more fun Halloween ideas, or shop our collection of Halloween photo cards to get lots of Halloween card ideas.